Soulside Journey (1991)

 could have easily been cut down by a minimum of five minutes.
 The Morbid Tales worship in the middle becomes slightly

 monotonous after a while.
 Once things pick back up, Fenriz gets a little more wild in his vocal delivery, including some unexpected

 shrieks.
 The song then ends with another mid-paced riff and lead section that sounds somehow familiar, though I can't place

-name.
-This record is dominated by a pure, old school feeling throughout and sounds like something that could have been released
+its name.
+This record is dominated by a pure, old school feeling throughout and sounds like something that could have been

-in the mid-'80s.
+released in the mid-'80s.
 Like the last album, this one may take a little time to grow on some listeners.
-My immediate impression is
+My immediate impression

 but it seems to be a step up from Circle the Wagons.
 Everything is very solid and the riffs are all good, but the one

 weakness is that there are hardly any of the truly great riffs that characterized their '06-'08 output.
 After such a long

 layoff, one would have imagined something a little more monumental regarding the actual content rather than song length.
 Either

 way, Nocturno Culto and Fenriz are still doing their part to contribute to the struggle for maintaining the old school, pure